barbazul/1kfa/mod_guide_campaigns.md

-Describe how The Hearth which has been inaccessible, snuffed out, or hidden since the characters crossed the first threshold is now rekindled, reborn, reimagined or its inheritor is revealed.
+Describe how The Hearth which has been inaccessible, snuffed out, or hidden since the characters crossed the first threshold is now rekindled, reborn, re-imagined or its inheritor is revealed.
 All the PCs now have a chance to heal their wounds.

 For every wound healed, give yourself another point in the *Good Bank*.